 - A. For field entry and exit, props and podiums shall be limited to a maximum height of twelve feet (12) and a maximum width of ten (10) feet.
 This includes wheels, platforms, safety railings, other equipment, and/or other props placed upon the staging. - B. If the feet of a participant, when standing on a prop, are six (6) or more feet off the ground, appropriate safety railing and/or other safety equipment must be used. - C. Drum Major podiums shall be limited to a maximum height of twelve feet (12) (not including safety equipment).
 If the feet of the Drum Major, when standing on the podium, are six (6) or more feet off the ground, appropriate safety railing and/or other safety equipment must be used. - D. Members of the band staff or management may pre-ground or post retrieve equipment. - E. During a performance all props shall be managed by students.
-If conditions warrant (such as high wind conditions), parents will be allowed on the field to restrain props.
-The Site manager and Timing & Penalties judge shall make the decision regarding allowing parents on the field. - F. The use of motorized vehicles, animals, and/or pyrotechnics (including firearms and fireworks) shall not be permitted. - G. The US Flag shall not be used as a prop in any MCBA Sanctioned Contest.
+Adults may enter the Performance Field during the Performance to attend to an issue affecting the safety of Student performers or respond to "catastrophic" equipment failure (such as failure or loss of power or connectivity to a sound system) without penalty, as determined by the Site manager and Timing & Penalties judge. - F. The use of motorized vehicles, animals, and/or pyrotechnics (including firearms and fireworks) shall not be permitted. - G. The US Flag shall not be used as a prop in any MCBA Sanctioned Contest.